husonlab/splitstree6/doc/user-manual.md

 #### Splits Filter

 The *Splits Filter* algorithm takes a Splits block as input and produces a Splits block as output.
-It provides several ways of filtering splits.
+It filter splits.
 The algorithm has the following options:

 `WeightThreshold =  <Float>` - set minimum split weight threshold